Do you have body image issues and worry that it’s rubbing off on your children? Here’s why a holiday is great for your child’s body image!

 I genuinely think holidays–vacations to those in the US–are one of the best ways to do this.
-Having grown up in the ’80s to working-class parents who holidayed in the same small Welsh village each year, subject to UK weather, I don’t think I saw my mum in swimwear once.
-By my teens, my only body comparison was the girls in magazines where ’90s heroin chic, the 00’s obsession with size zero, and my favorite magazine’s circle of shame distorted my view of what was normal and what my own body should look like.
+Growing up in the ’80s with working-class parents, I never saw my mum in swimwear due to UK weather.
+In my teens, magazines influenced my body image, with ’90s heroin chic and the 00’s size zero obsession distorting my perception of normalcy and my own body.

 Now, as a 43-year-old mum of two girls, I am well aware that my relationship with my body will inform theirs.
 Never before has it been more important for our girls to see what is around them.
 To witness with their own eyes what is normal.
 Normal is EVERYBODY.
 Normal is thin, normal is fat, and normal has cellulite, birthmarks, and scars.
 Perfection does not exist.
 Perfection is filtering and airbrushing.

 Vacations are a time when our children see us–quite literally–stripped back.
 It’s our opportunity to lead by example, to show them how to love a body that does not lean into society’s idea of beauty.
 How we speak to and about ourselves when prepping for a holiday–whether we buy into the narrative of working for a ‘beach body’ or simply take our body to the beach, whether they hear us dieting for our swimwear or simply witness us frolicking regardless in the pool–our children must see us demonstrate that making memories is more important than fitting into a smaller swimsuit.